hengtseChou/pyphotobackups/README.md

 ![screenshot1](https://raw.githubusercontent.com/hengtseChou/pyphotobackups/refs/heads/main/.github/assets/screenshot1.png)

-A very simple CLI tool to sync photos from your iPhone to your drive, and **organize them by time**.
+A very simple CLI tool to sync photos and videos from your iPhone to your drive, and organize by the time you took them.

 ## Feature

-1. Based on file modification time, `pyphotobackups` will automatically sort them into `YYYY-MM` folders.
+1. **Auto-Organize by Date:** Sorts photos and videos into YYYY-MM folders based on modification time.
-2. `pyphotobackups` can pick up where you left and sync the newly added photos only, speeding up the backup time.
+2. **Incremental Backup:** Syncs only new files, speeding up backups.

 ## Installation